browserengineering/book/book/http.md

 Your browser must send the `Accept-Encoding` header with the value `gzip`.
 If the server supports compression, its response will have a `Content-Encoding` header with value `gzip`.
 The body is then compressed.
-To decompress it, you can use the `decompress` method in the `gzip` module.
+Add support for this case.
+To decompress the data, you can use the `decompress` method in the `gzip` module.
 Calling `makefile` with the `encoding` argument will no longer work, because compressed data is not `utf8`-encoded.
 You can change the first argument `"rb"` to work with raw bytes instead of encoded text.[^te]

 [negotiate]: https://developer.mozilla.org/en-US/docs/Web/HTTP/Content_negotiation

-[^te]: Most web servers that support compressed data use a `Transfer-Encoding` called [`chunked`][chunked].
-You'll need to add support for it as well to access most web servers.
+[^te]: Most web servers send compressed data in a `Transfer-Encoding` called [`chunked`][chunked].
+You'll need to add support for it too to access most web servers that support compressed data.

 [chunked]: https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Transfer-Encoding